bertholdm/calibre-metadata-plugin-perrypedia/README.md

 Version History:
 ----------------
+Version 1.9.3 - 06-09-2025
+- Improved processing for partial publication date.
+Version 1.9.1 - 07-03-2024
+- Error fixed due to closure of the publisher's forum (forum.perry-rhodan.net).
 Version 1.9.0 - 05-29-2024
 - User defined title build with template.
 Thanks to Crest76 for the suggestion.
 Version 1.8.6 - 05-27-2024